leogtzr/mavengradlecleaner/README.md

 # mavengradlecleaner
-Little script to clean up maven and gradle projects
+Little script to clean up maven and gradle projects.